Chia-Network/chialisp-web/docs/puzzles/cats.md

 In order to create the `next_coin_id`, we wrap the next coin's inner puzzle with the current coin's CAT information.
 This guarantees that the next_coin_id is a CAT of the same type as the current coin.

-Because both coins are CATs of the same type, they must comply with the same set of Truths.
+Because both coins follow the same CAT module code, they must comply with the same set of truths.
 This, in turn, guarantees that the whole ring is telling the truth.
 As long as the ring is connected, the total Delta must be zero.

 For a formal proof of this see [Lipa's paper](TODO: ADD LIPAS PAPER)